-Snorkeling amongst the feeding congregations of manta rays and whale sharks at Hanifaru Bay is one of the Maldive’s best known underwater experiences - and quite possibly one of the most exciting of all manta encounters.
-There are few places in the world where visitors can get so close to so many rays, swimming alongside them as they barrel-rolling and ‘fly’ in formation through the dense plankton - a behaviour that has become known as cyclone feeding.
+Snorkeling amongst the feeding congregations of manta rays and whale sharks at Hanifaru Bay is one of the Maldives' best known underwater experiences - and quite possibly one of the most exciting of all manta ray encounters.
+There are few places in the world where visitors can get so close to so many manta rays, swimming alongside them as they barrel-roll and ‘fly’ in formation through the dense plankton - a behaviour that has become known as 'cyclone feeding'.

-Located close to the south-eastern edge of the atoll, a 1,300m section of keyhole-shaped reef acts like a funnel, concentrating both currents and any plankton in the water which in turn attracts filter-feeding giants - the schools of manta rays and whale sharks.
-Conditions and currents have to be just right for feeding aggregations to occur - it is not a daily event - and the best season to witness this extraordinary natural phenomenon is from late July to early October, although it can occur as early as March and as late as December.
+Hanifaru Bay is located close to the south-eastern edge of Baa Atoll, a 1,300m section of keyhole-shaped reef acts like a funnel, concentrating both currents and any plankton in the water which in turn attracts filter-feeding giants - the schools of manta rays and whale sharks.
+Conditions and currents have to be just right for feeding aggregations to occur - it is not a daily event.

-Great for: Snorkeling amongst groups of manta rays and even whale sharks as they feed on a plankton ‘soup’.
+Great for: Snorkeling and swimming with manta rays and even whale sharks in large groups, as they feed on a plankton ‘soup’.

-Best time to visit: For the best chances to witness a feeding congregation, we recommend visiting from late July to early October.
+Best time to visit: For the best chances to swim with a manta ray feeding congregation, we recommend visiting from late July to early October.

-The north of the park is dominated by warm, clear water and the marine life and habitats are both typical of reefs throughout Indonesia.
-And for those that still need their manta fix, Karang Makassar close to Batu Bulong and Tatawa is well known for congregations of rays that gather along the reef when the conditions and tides are perfect.
+The north of the park is dominated by warm, clear water and the marine life and habitats are typical of reefs throughout Indonesia.
+For those that still need their manta ray fix, Karang Makassar close to Batu Bulong and Tatawa is well known for congregations of manta rays that gather along the reef when the conditions and tides are perfect.
 The reef here is not the prettiest, but when the tide is running, all eyes are on the groups of manta rays that congregate here.

 Best for: Diving with groups of manta rays at Manta Alley in the south and Karang Makassar in the north - Komodo’s most reliable manta dive sites.